California mass shooting: 6 dead, 10 injured in Sacramento

 “The first thing I saw was like victims.
 I saw a young girl with a whole bunch of blood in her body, a girl taking off glass from her, a young girl screaming saying, ‘They killed my sister.’
 A mother running up, ‘Where’s my son, has my son been shot?’“ he said.

-UC Davis Medical Center received five patients from the downtown shooting, spokesperson Stephanie Winn said.
+UC Davis Medical Center received four patients from the downtown shooting, spokesperson Stephanie Winn said.
 She declined to provide their genders or conditions, referring media to police.

+Ten ambulances and 50 first responders from the Sacramento Fire Department responded to the shooting, according to Capt.
+Keith Wade.